EXCervantes/pwa-jate/README.md

 This a progressive web application, "PWA" in the form of a text editor.
 The application uses [Express.js](https://expressjs.com/) for handling the routes and server as well as several packages for building and managing the PWA such as those from [Babel](https://babeljs.io/docs/usage), [Webpack](https://webpack.js.org/guides/getting-started/), [Workbox](https://developer.chrome.com/docs/workbox/the-ways-of-workbox/#using-a-bundler), and several others.
 The [Node language manager](https://expressjs.com/) uses those packages to build and run the application.

+This project is deployed to [Render Dashboard]() as an app which can be used in the browser.
+In addition, this application can be installed on a local system for offline use.

 ## Technologies and Packages Used

 - [Node.js](https://nodejs.org/en)